-Real Estate in Santa Teresa /Mal Pais
+Real Estate in Malpais

 Problems of Development in Santa Teresa

 But the communities of Santa Teresa and Mal Pais are mainly composed of foreigners, many without Costa Rican residency.
 Where few voters reside, less influence on communal decisions can be exerted and less money for public services is received.
-The unpaved roads and the resulting dust is just one of Santa Teresa‘s permanent problems.
+The unpaved roads and the dust stirred up by the traffic is just one of Santa Teresa‘s permanent problems.